david-meza/angular2-products/README.md

 # angular2-quickstart

-Hello World application using Angular2 and TypeScript :)
+Tour of Heroes Case Study using Angular2 and TypeScript.